-We received Choupette after she was abandoned by a woman at the end of her life who was not allowed to take her with her.
+We welcomed Choupette after a woman, at the end of her life, abandoned her because she was not allowed to take her along.

-By the way, I'm going to make a little parenthesis.
-I find it unfair and heartbreaking to see how many elderly people are separated from their pets by force of circumstance, even though people like us would be willing to care for them wherever they go.
+By the way, I'd like to digress for a moment.
+I find it unfair and heartbreaking to witness how many elderly individuals are forcibly separated from their pets due to circumstances, even though people like us would be willing to care for them wherever they go.
 Especially these small animals that don't take up much space.
-These people pay over $2,000 a month for lousy services and are isolated from everything they love.
-This is nothing less than the abuse of elderly people at the end of their lives, although not senile.
+These individuals pay over $2,000 a month for subpar services and are isolated from everything they love.
+It's nothing short of elder abuse towards the end of their lives, even if they are not senile.

-We lost her a few months ago, she was fine 10 minutes before, eating, playing with her friend Mini-Boulle and 10 minutes later on her back, probably a heart attack according to the vet.
+We lost her a few months ago; she was doing well just 10 minutes before, eating, playing with her friend Mini-Boulle, and 10 minutes later, she was on her back, likely experiencing a heart attack according to the vet.

-She was very old I must say.
-She gave us a lot, she took care of many of our motherless puppies that came to the shelter.
-She was a social guinea pig with the other guinea pigs as well as with us humans.
+She was quite old, I must say.
+She gave us a lot, taking care of many of our orphaned guinea pig pups that came to the shelter.
+She was a social guinea pig with the others as well as with us humans.

-She gave us wonderful moments in life and I do not regret having her in our home.
+She provided us with wonderful moments in life, and I have no regrets about having her in our home.